Teaching resource Mark-making outside

 Learning objectives

-- Explore depicting motion and spatial depth through overlapping images and transparency.
+Explore how to show movement and depth using overlapping shapes and transparency.

 Learning outcomes